gorakhargosh/watchdog/README.rst

 Free threaded support
 ---------------------

 `watchdog` has support for being built and run under free-threaded CPython.
-However, a full thread saftey audit has not been completed, in particular this affects the `macOS FSEvents` interface.
+However, a full thread safety audit has not been completed, in particular this affects the `macOS FSEvents` interface.

 About using watchdog with editors like Vim
 ------------------------------------------